lanterndata/docs-archive/docs/04-contributing/02-vscode.md

 ## Enabling IntelliSense

 To add auto-complete, syntax highlighting, and other IntelliSense features for development in VSCode, set up the `c_cpp_properties.json` file in your `.vscode` directory. `.vscode/c_cpp_properties` is configured to use `./build/compile_commands.json`.
-If you build lanterndb in a different directory, make sure to update `.vscode` config appropriately in order to have IntelliSense working.
+If you build Lantern in a different directory, make sure to update `.vscode` config appropriately in order to have IntelliSense working.

 **File: `.vscode/c_cpp_properties.json`**